flowershow/flowershow-app/docs/enveloppe-setup.md

 ---
 title: Publish Your Obsidian Vault with Enveloppe + Flowershow
-description: Learn how to set up the Enveloppe plugin in Obsidian to publish your vault with Flowershow as a temporary alternative to our plugin.
+description: Learn how to set up the Enveloppe plugin in Obsidian to publish your vault with Flowershow
 ---

 Many of you have been asking about how to publish your Obsidian vault with Flowershow.
+One option is, of course, the dedicated Flowershow Obsidian plugin.

-Since our **Flowershow Obsidian plugin** requires some refactoring and is currently a bit outdated, we propose this **temporary (maybe permanent?) solution** using the excellent [Enveloppe plugin](https://github.com/Enveloppe/obsidian-enveloppe).
+Another option we want to highlight today is the excellent [Enveloppe plugin](https://github.com/Enveloppe/obsidian-enveloppe).
+This works with Flowershow because Flowershow integrates with Github as the intermediate storage layer.
+Thus, you can use Enveloppe to push your content to Github and then use Flowershow to publish your site live.

 This guide will walk you step by step through the setup.